safe-global/safe-docs/source/services/relay.md

 # Transaction Relay Service
 This service allows us to have owners of the Safe contract that don’t need to hold any ETH on those owner addresses.
 How is this possible?
 The transaction relay service acts as a proxy, paying for the transaction fees and getting it back due to the transaction architecture we use.

 Our target user hold crypto in a centralized exchange (or on another Ethereum address) and wants to move it to a secure account.
 We don’t want the user to trust us, for moving the funds and deploying the smart contract on their behalf.
-We on the other side want to prevent users from spamming our services, they shouldn't be a need to trust the user either.
+We on the other side want to prevent users from spamming our services, there shouldn't be a need to trust the user either.

 That’s why we came up with this solution.
 The user (phone app) and us (service) both generate a random signature for a valid transaction.
 With this valid signed transaction, anyone can submit this to the blockchain and a Safe would be created with the following specifics: